-Attitudes Towards the Exercise - Some respondents were unwilling to freely share the information (especially negative information).
-This was mainly true at the local level because of fear of not knowing whether the information could go to their superiors with repercussions.

-Nevertheless, the researcher tried and overcame these limitations and collected sufficient and representative data to reach the conclusions made.
+Attitudes Towards the Exercise - Some respondents were unwilling to freely share the information.
+This maybe mainly true at the local level because of fear of not knowing whether the information could go to their superiors with repercussions.
+Nevertheless, the researcher tried and overcame these limitations to collect sufficient and representative data to reach the conclusions herein.